 Residential Fees From: £694.
 Non Residential: £464

 Angela Sutton first learnt bookbinding in evening classes with Ian Ross at the former Oxford Polytechnic, and then went to the Camberwell School of Art and Crafts to study archive preservation and repair.
-She works as a freelance bookbinder specialising in restoration and preservation, and is an established teacher validated by the Society of Bookbinders.
+She works as a freelance bookbinder specialising in restoration and preservation, and is an established teacher at beginner and intermediate levels.
 She taught the weekly recreational course at the Malvern Hills College (the local adult education institution) for many years, and now runs local workshops as well as giving tuition in her own bindery and teaching regularly at Dillington.
 Her textbook ‘Bookbinding in Pictures’, a book (or CD) of bookbinding instructions for beginners, sells widely in many countries.
-Angela is Chairman of the Birmingham and Central region of the Society of Bookbinders.

 Dillington House wishes to reassure everyone that we are working closely with Somerset County Council to ensure every measure is being taken to make Dillington House a safe place for everyone.